About the project

 Latest Events

-The Conference aims to address the significant issue of sustainable solid waste management through the promotion of safe practices & effective technologies including anaerobic digestion and waste-to-energy.
-It will take place on 25-28 June 2025, in Paphos, Cyprus.
+13th International Conference on Sustainable Solid Waste Management Kos Island, Greece (24-27 June 2026) The Conference aims to address the significant issue of sustainable solid waste management through the promotion of safe practices and effective technologies including anaerobic digestion and waste-to-energy.
 The Conference focuses mainly on modern solid waste technologies.
-It aims to stimulate the interest of scientists […]
+It aims to stimulate the […]